itsyaoyu/Gun-Violence-Bay-Area/README.md

 ------
 + /Gun_Violence_Bay_Area : Shiny App
 + .gitignore
++ Markdown_Report.Rmd : A Markdown version of my project
 + Prison_data.Rmd : code used to create visualization of imprisonment data
 + README.md
 + about.Rmd : initial draft of the about page